 Use the chai.js file from the download if you want to use it in the browser, install via npm and use the chai.js file that's included within the download.
 For instance:

-Many developers consider Jest to be one of the best React testing libraries.
+Many developers consider Jest to be one of the best React testing libraries or best React testing frameworks.
 Facebook is responsible for designing and propping it.
 Additionally, it supports TypeScript, Node.js, Angular, and Vue.js, along with React.

 Testing React components with Jest is a popular practice at Facebook, used by Uber, Airbnb and other companies.
-Therefore, Jest is recommended by the React community as the preferred testing framework for React.
+Therefore, Jest is recommended by the React community as the preferred testing framework for React and React frontend testing.

 In addition to its performance advantages, process-based parallel testing is easy to use and offers the choice of giving priority to failed tests.
 Testing frameworks for React are probably most popular with Jest, with over 16M downloads per week.